Trump confidant Stone charged with lying about hacked emails

 Though no officials are identified by name, one Trump campaign aide cited in the case is Steve Bannon, who later became Trump’s chief White House strategist.
 Bannon, referred to as a “high-ranking Trump Campaign official,” exchanged emails with Stone in October 2016 about WikiLeaks’ plans.
 The indictment quotes from those emails, which had previously been made public by news outlets.

-While the indictment provides some new insight into the Trump campaign, it deals largely with what prosecutors say were Stone’s false statements about his conversations with a conservative writer and conspiracy theorist, Jerome Corsi, and a New York radio host, Randy Credico.
+While the indictment provides some new insight into the Trump campaign, it deals largely with what prosecutors say were Stone’s false statements about his conversations about WikiLeaks with New York radio host Randy Credico and with conservative writer and conspiracy theorist Jerome Corsi, who rejected a plea offer from Mueller last year.

-The indictment accuses Stone of carrying out a “prolonged effort” to keep Credico from contradicting his testimony before the House intelligence committee.
+The indictment says Stone carried out a “prolonged effort” to keep Credico from contradicting his testimony before the House intelligence committee.
 During that effort, prosecutors note that Stone repeatedly told Credico to “do a ‘Frank Pentangeli,'” a reference to a character in “The Godfather: Part II” who lies before Congress.

-Stone isaccused of threatening Credico, including through messages in which he called him “rat” and “stoolie” and accused him of backstabbing his friends.
-Stone also threatened to “take that dog away from you,” a reference to Credico’s dog, Bianca.
+Stone is accused of threatening Credico, including through messages in which he called him “rat” and “stoolie.”
+He also threatened to “take that dog away from you,” a reference to Credico’s dog, Bianca.

 “I am so ready.
 Let’s get it on.
 Prepare to die (expletive),” Stone also wrote to Credico.

-Stone has said for months he was prepared to be charged, though he has denied any wrongdoing.
-A grand jury had heard from witnesses connected to Stone.
-The intelligence committee voted to release a transcript of Stone’s testimony to Mueller as a precursor to an indictment.
+Stone has said for months he was prepared to be charged, while maintaining he had no inside information about the contents of the emails obtained by WikiLeaks or the timing of their release.

-Stone has publicly denigrated the Mueller investigation and echoed the president’s descriptions of it as a witch hunt.

-But he has long attracted scrutiny, especially because of a 2016 tweet — “It will soon (be) Podesta’s time in the barrel” — that appeared to presage knowledge that Podesta’s emails would soon be released.
-Stone has said he had no inside information about the contents of the emails or the timing of when they’d be released.
+Still, he has long attracted scrutiny because of his WikiLeaks-related comments, especially a 2016 tweet — “Trust me, it will soon (be) the Podesta’s time in the barrel” — that appeared to presage knowledge that Podesta’s emails would soon be released.

 In a tweet Friday, Podesta turned Stone’s words against him, writing that it was now “Roger’s time in the barrel.”